top of page

 },

-This will create three items on the top bar: Getting Started, Deploy, and Write Code.
+This creates three clear navigation items at the top of your site: Getting Started, Deploy, and Write Code.

 Test and Deploy